cryogen-project/cryogen/README.md

 * `:layout` - the layout template for the page
 * `:page-index` - a number representing the order of the page in the navbar/sidebar
 * `:navbar?` - determines whether the page should be shown in the navbar, `false` by default
-* `:toc` - boolean indicating whether table of contents should be generated, defaults to false
+* `:toc` - flag indicating whether table of contents should be generated, defaults to false

 ### Customizing Layouts